-SECTION 1 Introduction Section 1.1 You are currently enrolled in Align Kidney Care (HMO C-SNP), which is a specialized Medicare Advantage Plan (Special Needs Plan)
+SECTION 1 Introduction Section 1.1 You are currently enrolled in Align Kidney Care (HMO-POS C- SNP), which is a specialized Medicare Advantage Plan (Special Needs Plan)

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Align Kidney Care (HMO C-SNP).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Align Kidney Care (HMO-POS C-SNP).

-Align Kidney Care (HMO C-SNP) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Align Kidney Care (HMO-POS C-SNP) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+Point-of-Service means you can use providers outside the plan's network for an additional cost.
+(See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)

-Align Kidney Care (HMO C-SNP) is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means its benefits are designed for people with special health care needs.
-Align Kidney Care (HMO C-SNP) is designed to provide additional health benefits that specifically help people who have End-Stage Renal Disease Requiring Dialysis (Any Mode of Dialysis).
+Align Kidney Care (HMO-POS C-SNP) is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means its benefits are designed for people with special health care needs.
+Align Kidney Care (HMO-POS C-SNP) is designed to provide additional health benefits that specifically help people who have End-Stage Renal Disease Requiring Dialysis (Any Mode of Dialysis).